Baja SAE: Hill Climb or Traction Event and Maneuverability

 This event tests the vehicle's ability to climb an incline from a standing start or pull a designated object.
 Every team can make two attempts with the best time or distance counting for score.

 Maneuverability is designed to assess each vehicle's handling ability over typical Baja terrain.
 The course may consist of a variety of challenges at the organizer's option, possibly including tight turns, pylon maneuvers, ruts and bumps, drop-offs, sand, rocks, gullies, logs, and inclines.
 Each vehicle may make two (2) runs with the best time, including penalties, counting for score.
 Only vehicles that complete the maneuverability course within a time not exceeding 2.5 times that of the fastest vehicle will receive a score.

 There are minor and major penalties that can be given during the maneuverability event.
 A minor penalty is given when an obstacle/pylon is moved.
 A major penalty is given when a gate is missed.
 Missing a gate is classified as two or more wheels are outside of the gate.

 Every minor penalty adds 2 seconds to a vehicle's time, and every major penalty adds 10 seconds.

+Blue Jay Racing (Johns Hopkins University) vehicle during a specialty suspension and traction event at Arizona 2025.

 Univ. of Oklahoma vehicle after an extremely muddy endurance race at Kansas 2018.